voidKandy/espionox/README.md

-# tmux-monitor
+# Consoxide

-Prototyping a language model assisted tmux session
+Prototyping a language model assisted console

 ## Currently developing
 * Easy to use interface for quickly creating custom Openai agents that can leverage the GPT function calling api.